Tour 13 – The Golden Highlights of the South

 The tour continues along Iceland’s longest river Thjórsá.
 We pass the Mt.
 Búrfell, which, in the old days, was the home of trolls, and Tröllkonuhlaup (the place where a troll woman jumped over the river).
 After some kilometres along the river, we get a magnificent view over Thjófafoss (the Waterfall of the Thieves), about which many stories are told.
 We can see the Mt.
 Hekla volcano when we leave the horses at the Fellsmúli Farm.
 We spend the night at the old community center Brúarlundur.

 45 km, 8 hrs.

 We go on along Eystri-Rangá River and enjoy riding on soft grass.
 The whole day we have the Hekla volcano in view, Iceland’s most active volcano which was once called the entrance to hell.
 We ride in a circle, leaving the horses at Fellsmúli.
-Around 15:30 the bus takes us first to Eldhestar for some refreshments and later to Reykjavik, where the group can spend the evening together.
-Bed & breakfast accommodation in a guesthouse in Reykjavik.
+Around 15:30 the bus takes us first to Eldhestar for some refreshments and later to Reykjavik, where it is time to say farewell to your group.

 24 km, 4 hrs.

 Tour 13: Golden Highlights of the South auf einer größeren Karte anzeigen